swibcon/swib.org/var/html/swib24/programme.md

 <details>
 <summary>Abstract</summary>

-Local LLMs are becoming popular due to their privacy-first approach, security, and cost-effectiveness.
+Local large language models (LLMs) are becoming popular due to their privacy-first approach, security, and cost-effectiveness.
 This workshop introduces participants to the basics of setting up and running local LLMs using open-source tools.

 The workshop will cover both basic and intermediate topics.
 In Part 1, participants will learn about the basics of LLMs and related concepts, setting up local LLMs, selecting the right tools and models, and the fundamentals of prompting.
 In Part 2, the focus will shift to intermediate topics such as programmatically using local LLMs and automating tasks, vector embeddings and semantic search, and retrieval augmented generation (RAG) basics.